UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    - **Source** - The source filter can be Any, an IP address range, or a default tag.
 It specifies the incoming traffic from a specific source IP address range that will be allowed or denied by this rule.

    - **Source port range** - Provide a single port, such as 80, or a port range, such as 1024-65535.
 This specifies from which ports traffic will be allowed or denied by this rule.
-Provide an asterisk (*) to allow traffic on any port.
+Use an asterisk (\*) to allow traffic on any port.

    - **Destination** - The destination filter can be Any, an IP address range, or a default tag.
 It specifies the outgoing traffic for a specific destination IP address range that will be allowed or denied by this rule.

    - **Destination port range** - Provide a single port, such as 80, or a port range, such as 1024-65535.
 This specifies from which ports traffic will be allowed or denied by this rule.
-Provide an asterisk (*) to allow traffic on any port.
+Use an asterisk (\*) to allow traffic on any port.

    - **Protocol** - Specify whether to allow inbound traffic using UDP, TCP or both.